25 January 2018.

 If you plan to stay the night in Charyn Canyon, you can either make use of the accommodations provided by the Eco-Park, or camp beside the river.

 Facilities are basic with drop toilets (the one nearest the restaurant is by far the most tolerable) and no running water.
-Portable taps and basins are filled from the river which we would recommend purifying before drinking (we always carry a reusable water bottle and our SteriPen with us for exactly this!).
+Portable taps and basins are filled from the river which we would recommend purifying before drinking.
+We always carry a reusable water bottle and our SteriPen for water purification with us for exactly this reason!

 The restaurant mainly serves shashlyk which is a favourite among large groups of locals out for the day, but what is on offer heavily depends on what the restaurant has in stock at the time, and unsurprisingly, prices are far higher than you’ll find in Almaty.
 Budget travellers and non-meat-eaters will be much happier with a self-catered picnic beside the river.